dotnet/fsharp/ISSUE_TEMPLATE.md

-### Description
+#### Description

-Please provide a succinct description of your issue.
+Please provide a succinct description of the issue.

-### Repro steps
+#### Repro steps

-Please provide the steps required to reproduce the problem
+Provide the steps required to reproduce the problem

 1. Step A

 2. Step B

-### Expected behavior
+#### Expected behavior

-Please provide a description of the behaviour you expect.
+Provide a description of the expected behaviour.

-### Actual behavior
+#### Actual behavior

-Please provide a description of the actual behaviour you observe.
+Provide a description of the actual behaviour observed.

-### Known workarounds
+#### Known workarounds

-Please provide a description of any known workarounds.
+Provide a description of any known workarounds.

-### Related information
+#### Related information

+Provide any related information

 * Operating system
 * Branch
 * .NET Runtime, CoreCLR or Mono Version
 * Editing Tools (e.g. Visual Studio Version)
 * Links to F# RFCs or entries on http://fslang.uservoice.com
+* Links to performance testing scripts
+* Indications of severity